|

 - Silicate (tier eight)

-Loams are harvested from ore nodes.
-The rare loam is used for both fighter and scout adept IIIs.
+In tiers 1-8, loams are harvested from ore nodes.
+The rare loam is used for both fighter and scout Experts.
+In tiers 9-10, Experts are made off the gem and soft metal (See the section above this.)

 - Glowing Material (tier two)